 Plant-Based Protein Sources for Your Chicken

-Plant-based protein sources do not just give your chickens mere protein but also other nutrients such as vitamins A, C, etc. Plants also provide a lot of fiber that helps with your chicken’s digestion.
+Plant-based protein sources give your chickens mere protein and other nutrients such as vitamins A, C, etc. Plants also provide a lot of fiber that helps with your chicken’s digestion.

-Peas contain up to 23% protein.
-Peas are good, but it’s better to serve organic and natural peas than processed and canned ones.
+Peas contain up to 5% protein.
+Peas are good, but serving organic and natural peas is better than processed and canned ones.
 Frozen peas are good to go as treats now and then, especially for the hot summer days.

 Oatmeal is a flexible meal with a good amount of protein and some extra stuff!
-You can also add other ingredients like fruit bits and vegetables to the oatmeal you will prepare.
-This allows chickens to have more than the offered nutrients of oatmeal in one meal.
-Oats contain 10-17% protein, and it also contains fiber, calcium, and iron.
+You can add other ingredients like fruit bits and vegetables to the oatmeal you prepare.
+It allows chickens to have more than the offered nutrients of oatmeal in one meal.
+Oats contain about 11% protein., and it also contains fiber, calcium, and iron.

-Lentils are a good source of an increased level of protein and are low in fat.
-Lentils contain 26-30% protein.
-This choice is an excellent choice because it’s both healthy and very cheap!
-Thus, you can buy them at any time and feed them to your flock.
+Lentils are a good source of increased protein and are low in fat.
+Lentils contain about 9% protein.
+This choice is excellent because it’s both healthy and very cheap!
+Thus, you can buy them anytime and feed them to your flock.

-Pumpkin seeds are not only loved by humans but also by your chickens.
-These seeds contain 33% protein.
-In most stores, pumpkin seeds are pretty expensive, so these snacks are primarily available during Halloween where pumpkins are in season, and people are carving them up.
+Pumpkin seeds are loved not only by humans but also by your chickens.
+These seeds contain 19% protein.
+In most stores, pumpkin seeds are pretty expensive, so these snacks are primarily available during Halloween when pumpkins are in season, and people are carving them up.

-Their taste and preference may change as they grow up, and so, it’s good to give them more options.
-They love tasting food, and so they can expand their taste buds and explore more things.
+Their taste and preference may change as they grow up, so giving them more options is good.
+They love tasting food so they can expand their taste buds and explore more things.
 Having diversity in their meals also gives them more nutrients and balances their diet in a way.

 Risks of Too Much Protein

-It’s important to note a couple of things before feeding your chickens with protein-rich food.
+It’s important to note some things before feeding your chickens protein-rich food.
 The levels of protein needed are always different as they grow.
 Growing chicks need an additional amount of protein intake than those that are older.

 Molting in Chickens

 Molting usually occurs during the late summer or fall.
-It usually starts and happens during the days where daylights are shorter.
+It usually starts and happens during the days when the daylights are shorter.
 There is no specific time frame as to how many months it occurs to chickens.
-Factors like breed, genetic makeup, and overall health status are significant factors that influence the span of molting season.
+Factors like breed, genetic makeup, and overall health status are significant factors that influence the span of the molting season.

-Chickens undergoing their molting season is a preparation for their bodies for the upcoming winter season.
-Their bodies are just making sure that they are capable enough to keep their bodies warm during the colder temperatures sets in.
+Chickens undergoing their molting season are preparing their bodies for the upcoming winter season.
+Their bodies are just making sure that they are capable enough to keep their bodies warm during the colder temperatures set in.